A Classification of $G$-invariant Shallow Neural Networks: Remarks

-\paragraph{Topological tunneling} Recall in the cyclic permutation example in Sec.~\ref{sec:examples:perm}, architectures i.0 and i.1 correspond to distinct cohomology classes and coincide in function space only when their weight matrices are zero.
-In the dihedral rotation group example (see Supp.~\ref{appendix:examples:rot})---a generalization of the cyclic rotation example in Sec.~\ref{sec:examples:rot}---we observe another instance of this penomenon.
-We call this ``topological confinement'', and it implies that if, for example, we generate a nontrivial dataset using architecture 1.1 for $G=C_6$ (Fig.~\ref{fig:C6_perm}) and if we initialize a $G$-SNN with three hidden neurons and find that--purely by chance--the initial parameters satisfy architecture 1.0 and not 1.1, then our network will fail to fit to the dataset; upon a re-initialization, if this time the initial parameters satisfy architecture 1.1., the network will succeed.
-Rather than relying on random initializations and chance, or resorting to a larger architecture such as 0.0, we propose to allow ``topological tunneling'', where the cohomology class of an architecture is transformed by applying the appropriate orthogonal transformation to the top weight vector (see Prop.~\ref{prop:orthogonal}).
+We call the resulting phenomenon ``topological confinement'', and it implies that if, for example, Alice generates a nontrivial dataset using architecture 1.1 for $G=C_6$ (Fig.~\ref{fig:C6_perm}) but Bob constructs architecture 1.0 to enforce $G$-invariance (as it is one of the more intuitive architectures), then Bob's network will fail to fit to Alice's dataset, even though Bob's network has the right ``size''; this suggests that the way we enforce $G$-invariance in a network is important.
+Rather than randomly selecting between architectures 1.0 and 1.1, or resorting to a larger architecture such as 0.0, we propose to allow ``topological tunneling'', where the cohomology class of an architecture is transformed by applying the appropriate orthogonal transformation to the top weight vector.
+This allows us to transform one weight-sharing pattern into another in a way analogous to cutting and regluing a M\"{o}bius band to remove the twist.
 Topological tunneling thus introduces ``shortcuts'' between certain points in architecture space, hopefully facilitating NAS (Fig.~\ref{fig:C6_morphisms}).
 We plan to test this in practice in future work.